leomol/cheetah-interface/README.md

 # Cheetah interface
 MATLAB classes to interact with Cheetah Acquisition System from [Neuralynx][Neuralynx] during a recording session.
 Examples provided to use neuronal spiking activity to trigger closed-loop stimulation in neurophysiological experiments.
-This library and Cheetah Acquisition Software may run in the same or in different computers.

 A typical experiment consists of:
 * Recording 5-10 minutes of spiking data